-We apply our results to two studies based on randomized group formation designs: first-year students randomly assigned to dorms (Li et al., 2019) and chief executive officers (CEOs) randomly assigned to group meetings (Cai and Szeidl, 2017).
+We apply our results to two studies based on randomized group formation designs: first-year students randomly assigned to dorms (Li et al. (2019)) and chief executive officers (CEOs) randomly assigned to group meetings (Cai and Szeidl (2017)).
 We describe stylized versions of these examples in the next section and discuss the applications in more detail in Section 6.
-In the appendix, we also include extensive simulation studies showing the validity of the method under a range of scenarios.
+In the Supplemental Material (Basse, Ding, Feller, and Toulis (2024)), we also include extensive simulation studies showing the validity of the method under a range of scenarios.

 Our approach combines two recent threads in the literature on causal inference under interference.
-In the first thread, Aronow (2012), Athey et al. (2018), and Basse et al. (2019) develop conditional randomization tests that are valid under interference; we discuss this further in Section 3.2.
+In the first thread, Aronow (2012), Athey, Eckles, and Imbens (2018), and Basse, Feller, and Toulis (2019) developed conditional randomization tests that are valid under interference; we discuss this further in Section 3.2.
 In that setup, the groups are fixed and the intervention itself is randomized.
-In the second thread, Li et al. (2019) explicitly consider group formation designs and define peer effects using the potential outcomes framework.
-Their paper mainly considers the Neymanian perspective that focuses on randomization-based point and interval estimation based on normal approximations (Imbens and Rubin, 2015; Abadie et al., 2020).
+In the second thread, Li et al. (2019) explicitly considered group formation designs and defined peer effects using the potential outcomes framework.
+Their paper mainly considered the Neymanian perspective that focuses on randomization-based point and interval estimation based on normal approximations (Imbens and Rubin (2015), Abadie, Athey, Imbens, and Wooldridge (2020)).
 By contrast, our paper chiefly considers the Fisherian perspective that instead focuses on finite-sample exact p-values via randomization-based testing.
 This allows us to examine hypotheses for smaller subpopulations, including those in our motivating examples.
-Moreover, our approach is valid for arbitrary outcome distributions, including possibly heavy-tailed sales revenue in the second example (Rosenbaum, 2002; Lehmann and Romano, 2005).
+Moreover, our approach is valid for arbitrary outcome distributions, including possibly heavy-tailed sales revenue in the second example (Rosenbaum (2002), Lehmann and Romano (2005)).